incention/emergence-open/docs/getting-started.md

-# Getting Started with Emergence Art
+# Getting Started with Emergence Open

 Welcome to the Emergence Art project!
 This guide will help you get started with using the Emergence assets in your creative projects.